yuki-93/website-stalker/de/personio/status/index.md

 [Global service outage](https://status.personio.de/incidents/hqs4vjy1003j)

+**Monitoring** - A fix has been implemented.
+Our engineers are monitoring the systems to ensure the issues is fully resolved.
+Dec 01, 2025 - 17:25 CET

 **Identified** - The issue has been identified.
 The service disruption is now limited to our Recruiting app.
 A fix is being currently implemented.
 Dec 01, 2025 - 15:24 CET